contactambikaofficial-design/Data_skills-Portfolio/README.md

 ---

 ##  Week 5 – Azure Cloud for Data Analysis
+This week focused on understanding how to perform **data analysis in the cloud** using **Microsoft Azure**.
+The main objective was to explore how cloud platforms handle **data storage, processing, integration, and visualization** at scale.

 ###  Overview
+Introduced to cloud-based data services on Microsoft Azure and explored relational, non-relational, and analytical data using Azure services.
+Learned how to store, process, and analyze data using Azure SQL, Data Factory, Data Lake, and Synapse.
+Integrated Power BI with Azure SQL to visualise KPIs such as daily sales, top products, and customer loyalty trends.
 This week focused on understanding how to perform **data analysis in the cloud** using **Microsoft Azure**.
 The main objective was to explore how cloud platforms handle **data storage, processing, integration, and visualization** at scale.